stever/ms-identity-react-example/docs/README.md

 1. Open your browser and navigate to `http://localhost:3000`.
 2. Click the **sign-in** button on the top right corner.
 3. Once you authenticate, Select the **Call API** button on the navigation bar.

-> :information_source: Did the sample not work for you as expected?
-Then please reach out to us using the [GitHub Issues](../../../../issues) page.

 ## Troubleshooting